1 Make Sure Your Blog Post Title is Catchy

 - Get the Pinterest Hover Pin It Button plugin for your blog to make your blog post images pinnable (free)

-- Use the WWM Social Share On Image Hover for your blog, if your want to offer your readers more options to share your images on social media.
-The plugin adds 6 social media icons on your blog post images: Facebook, Twitter, LinkedIn, Google+ Pinterest, and Tumblr.
+- Use the WWM Social Share On Image Hover for your blog, if you want to offer your readers more options to share your images on social media.
+The plugin adds 6 social media icons on your blog post images: Facebook, Twitter, LinkedIn, Pinterest and Tumblr.
 It will show the social media icons automatically on hover the post images on your site. (free & premium)

-#9 Cross-Promote your Post on Twitter, Facebook, Google+ and other Social Media Platforms
+#9 Cross-Promote your Post on Twitter, Facebook and other Social Media Platforms

-Once you have optimized and published a new post, you will need to promote your post as hell.
-Start by sharing your blog post on your social media channels.
+Once you have published your new post, you will need to promote your post as hell.
+Start by sharing your blog post on your social channels.
 Social media are very powerful sources to get more outreach for your content and to drive traffic to your blog.

 To effectively cross-promote your blog post, don’t just cross-post the same message on every social network.
 Tailor the message for your posts to fit each social media platform and audience.
 Get the Complete Guide to Social Media Sharing: What, When & How to Share to help you set up your cross-promotion plan.